Frustrated with Clients Disputing Your Invoices? Here’s the Fix

 Week 4: Testing and refinement

-• Test the system with a new client
+• test the system with a new client

-• Gather feedback on clarity and expectations
+• gather feedback on clarity and expectations

-• Refine processes based on initial results
+• refine based on results

 Measuring success